-There are too many application security classes that waste time by discussing multiple tools that serve the same purpose, or make application security concepts feel like magic by not addressing the practical application of theory.
-Using the tools I use and the techniques I've learned from years of Application Security consulting and software development, Practical Security Services provides training that focuses on bringing theory and reality together to provide a true learning experience.
+There are too many Application Security testing and secure development classes that waste time by discussing multiple tools that serve the same purpose, or make Application Security concepts feel like "magic" by not addressing the practical application of theory.
+Using the tools they use and the techniques they've learned from years of Application Security consulting and software development, Practical Security Services provides training that focuses on bringing theory and reality together to provide a true learning experience.
 Training also gives Practical Security Services an opportunity to share a passion for Application Security and software development with individuals who make a real difference in the state of security for the applications that impact our daily lives.
 From banks, to social media, to government agencies, the opportunity to support those on the front line of Application Security is a privilege Practical Security Services does not take for granted.

-...but don't take my word for it.
-Scroll down to see testimonials from previous students.
+...but don't take our word for it.
+Read the testimonials of previous students.

 PWAPT provides comprehensive training on the latest open source tools and manual techniques for performing end-to-end web application penetration testing engagements.
 After a quick overview of the penetration testing methodology, the instructor will lead students through the process of testing and exploiting a target web application using the techniques and approaches developed from a career of real world application penetration testing experiences.
 Students will be introduced to the best tools currently available for the specific steps of the methodology, including Burp Suite Pro, and taught how to integrate these tools with manual testing techniques to maximize effectiveness.
 A major goal of this course is teaching students the glue that brings the tools and techniques together to successfully perform a web application penetration test from beginning to end, an oversight in most web application penetration testing courses.
 The end result is an individual with the confidence and skill set to conduct consultative web application penetration testing engagements.